 - All workers will remain off the tracks.
 If necessary to perform the work on track, protection will be provided as stated above.

-ANY VIOLATION OF ANY CSXT SAFETY RULES OR POLICY, MAY RESULT IN REMOVAL OF CONTRACTOR OR PERSONEL FROM THE RIGHT OF WAY.
+ANY VIOLATION OF ANY CSXT SAFETY RULES OR POLICY MAY RESULT IN REMOVAL OF CONTRACTOR OR PERSONNEL FROM THE RIGHT OF WAY.

 Those contractors that are covered by Roadway Worker (C.F.R.
 214) are required to have Roadway Worker Training.